shivanathd/SalesforceLeadRoundRobin/README.md

 **Q: Can I weight certain queues to get more leads?**
 A: Not in current version.
 All queues get equal distribution.
 Weighted distribution in roadmap.

+**Q: Why did my recreated lead go to a different queue?**
+A: The system maintains its position even after deletions to ensure long-term fairness.
+To assign to the same owner, use Recycle Bin or create without checking Round Robin.

+**Q: I deleted 5 leads and recreated them.
+Why did the distribution change?**
+A: This is correct behavior!
+The system remembers where it left off.
+If Queue A had 3 leads before deletion, Queue B will get the next lead to maintain fairness over time.

+**Q: How can I import 1000 leads without triggering round robin?**
+A: In your Data Loader CSV, set Route_to_Round_Robin__c = FALSE and include the OwnerId column with the desired owner for each lead.

+**Q: What's the best way to handle accidental deletions?**
+A: Use the Recycle Bin (within 15 days) to restore with original owners.
+After 15 days, create new leads without checking Round Robin and manually assign owners.

+**Q: Can I prevent users from deleting leads?**
+A: Yes!
+Remove "Delete" permission from Lead object in their Profile/Permission Set.
+Consider using Status = "Disqualified" instead of deletion.

+**Q: How do I reset the round robin position to start fresh?**
+A: Go to Setup → Custom Objects → Round Robin Assignment State → Delete the record.
+The system will create a new one starting from position 0.

+**Q: What happens to round robin if all users in a queue are deactivated?**
+A: The system will skip that queue and try the next one.
+If NO queues have active users, leads will error with a clear message.

 ---